libretro/docs/docs/library/dolphin.md

 For running properly, the Dolphin core requires to have the Dolphin `Sys` folder in the proper location.

-After downloading the core within RetroArch, execute the following steps:
+After downloading the core within RetroArch, execute one of the following three options:

-### Installing from the 'Core System Files Downloader'
+### A. Installing from the 'Core System Files Downloader'

 If your frontend version has `Main Menu > Online Updater > Core System Files Downloader` then that's the easiest solution, just download 'Dolphin.zip' from that menu and you're all done!

-### Installing from the 'Content Downloader'
+### B. Installing from the 'Content Downloader'

 If your frontend version has `Main Menu > Online Updater > Content Downloader`: